 The Killer Whale

 There are several types that generally like to work behind the scenes, humbly avoiding the spotlight whenever possible.
 The Killer Whale is not one of them.
 Well-known for their natural drive to lead, Killer Whales, as opposed to the similarly commanding but far more authoritarian Stags, derive their power from the force of their intellect, convincing their followers, in a not so subtle way, that they are the smartest person in the room--and as such, to follow another would be folly.

 If life is, as Voltaire once wrote, just a game, then the Spider seems to be playing chess while the rest of us are playing checkers.
 Not only do they always have a plan, but they usually have multiple contingencies as well.
-And as opposed to Killer Whales, Rational siblings that are prone to displaying their hand for all to see, the serious and reserved Spiders very rarely reveal the personal agenda that drives their farsighted planning.
+And as opposed to Killer Whales, Smith siblings that are prone to displaying their hand for all to see, the serious and reserved Spiders very rarely reveal the personal agenda that drives their farsighted planning.

 A Chimpanzee in a nutshell: innovation for innovation’s sake, cleverness for cleverness’ sake, and a wink and a nod to those too slow to keep up.
-Eschewing the pragmatic goals of the Killer Whale and Spider, and far flashier than the understated Owl, Chimpanzees view themselves as a different breed of Rational.
+Eschewing the pragmatic goals of the Killer Whale and Spider, and far flashier than the understated Owl, Chimpanzees view themselves as a different breed of Smith.
 They are highly skeptical of specialization and laughterless rooms, making them the most versatile and mischievous of all the types.

 If a Humpback Whale is the “old soul” of personality types, the Owl is just old.
 Now this might seem insulting, but to the information-obsessed Owl, advanced age, or at least the appearance of it, is believed to be a sign of wisdom.
 Every tuft of disheveled hair, every imaginary gray follicle, and every mismatched wardrobe accessory: all evidence of a life spent devoted to the pursuit of knowledge.